python/mypy/docs/source/extending_mypy.rst

 be used if a library has dependencies that are dynamically loaded based on configuration information.

+**get_config_data()** can be used if the plugin has some sort of per-module configuration that can affect typechecking.
+In that case, when the configuration for a module changes, we want to invalidate mypy's cache for that module so that it can be rechecked.
+This hook, which should return data encodable as JSON, allows doing this.

 Notes about the semantic analyzer
 *********************************